keshavpdl/Swag-Labs/README.md

 ## Reports

 After test execution, HTML reports are generated.
-These can be found in the `<span>reports</span>` directory.
+These can be found in the `reports `directory.
 To view the reports:

 1. Run the tests.
-2. Open the report file from the `<span>reports/merged-report.html</span>` directory in any browser.
+2. Open the report file from the `reports/merged-report.html` directory in any browser.